BartlomiejSkwara/fundraising/README.md

 ```

 ### Optional (building jar):
-If you want to create a jar file for later deployment first follow steps 1 and 2 of running project section (cloning repo and entering directory).
+If you want to create a jar file for later deployment first follow steps 1 and 2  (cloning repo and entering directory).

+First build the jar using this command (it may take slightly longer due to packaging and tests being run)
 ```
 mvnw clean package
 ```
-Jar file can be run using following command
+Now jar file can be run using following command
 ```
 java -jar target\fundraising-0.1.0.jar
 ```